CrayLabs/SmartSim/doc/contributing.rst

 In both cases, contributors can expect the following:

-- A quick response to your pull requests detailing why we are accepting or rejecting your contribution
+- A quick response to your pull requests detailing why we are accepting or rejecting your contribution.

 - If we accept your contribution, a SmartSim developer will be assigned to help bring your contribution into the codebases by testing it across a variety of platforms and ensuring code quality.

-- You will be credited as a co-author when the contribution is merged
+- You will be credited as a co-author when the contribution is merged.

 .. note::
     The last point serves as a `Developer Certificate of Origin <https://developercertificate.org/>`_.